 Only after a thorough investigation, assessment of the evidence and consideration of any offers received will be determine whether to recommend accepting a settlement or proceeding to trial.

 If you’ve lost a loved one due to someone else’s negligence or intentional act, we will aggressively represent your interests and protect your rights.
-Contact us today at (404) 760-8600, or fill out our contact form to get started.
+Contact us today at (404) 760-8600, or click the Contact Us button to get started.
 You may be surprised by the peace of mind that comes with having a dedicated, knowledgeable advocate on your side.